Nasi lemak, considered the national dish of Malaysia, often has its origins debated with its neighbouring countries and with good reason.

 What online reviews say

-Five-star reviews mention the mushroom soup, salmon, signature chicken, lamb, and Bolognese spaghetti as well as the nice ambience of the restaurant.
+Five-star reviews mention the cheesy baked dishes, the chicken chop, and the salmon as well as the nice ambience of the restaurant.